Closing (sales): Overview

-Since fear of rejection is one of the biggest impediments to sales success for many people in sales functions they don't actually ask for the business.
+Since fear of rejection is one of the biggest impediments to sales success for many people in sales functions, they do not actually ask for the business.
 Hence the constant search for "closers" in sales recruitment.

 All of the "closing" techniques below are different ways to ask for the business.
 No matter how skillfully applied the customer has the option to answer "No."